-We've been providing nurturing care to newborns and evidence based education to parents in the DC area since 2010.
-Our Registered Nurses (RN) and Newborn Care Providers (NCP) support families with their single babies, twins and triplets.
-Our role is to help parents feel confident and healthy in the family home.
+We've been the authority on newborn care and education to parents in the DC area since 2010.
+Our Registered Nurses (RN) and Newborn Care Providers (NCP) give postpartum support to families with single babies, twins and triplets.
+Our role is to help parents be confident and healthy while providing qualified care to infants.

-Part of what makes our team elite is that our Registered Nurses, Licensed Practical Nurses and NCP’s have the highest level of training and continuing education available.
-Let Mommy Sleep is the only agency in the country awarded a government contract to teach Newborn Care.
-Our courses are featured at the Fairfax County Adult Continuing Education (ACE) program and Babies R Us stores.
+Our team has the highest level of training and continuing education available as we're the only agency in the country awarded a government contract to teach Newborn Care.
+These courses are part of the Fairfax County Adult Continuing Education (ACE) program.
+Our Nurses are all clinically licensed as well.

 What licenses and insurance do you have?

 There is no specific license to care for 5 or fewer babies/children at a time.
-This is why we hire clinically trained caregivers who are licensed thorugh their states Board of Nursing.
+This is why whenever possible, we hire clinically trained caregivers who are licensed thorugh their state's Board of Nursing.

 Let Mommy Sleep carries the maximum amount of insurance for the peace of mind of our families, our business and our caregivers:

 - Workers Compensation